clelidm/Theory-of-Complex-Systems-UvA/README.md

     - Introduction to Critical Phenomena
     - Tutorial: Poisson Processes

- - Chapter 1: From Microscopic to Macroscopic description of a complex system
+ - Chapter 1: From Microscopic to Macroscopic description of a Complex System
     - Description of Complex Systems at Equilibrium
-    - Description of Complex systems out-of-equilibrium and Markov Processes
+    - Description of Complex systems Out-of-equilibrium and Markov Processes
     - Tutorial: The Metropolis algorithm: from out-of-equilibrium to equilibrium description.

  - Chapter 2: Examples of Critical Phenomena in Complex Systems at Equilibrium